danieloneill/ComponentPrinter/README.md

 * bool saveImage(string fileName, string fileFormat, int quality)
   * save an image of the component to an image file.

-* PrinterOptions setup()
+* bool setup()
-  * display a print dialogue. returns a PrinterOptions object for use with 'setOptions' if the user clicks 'print', null otherwise.
+  * display a print dialogue. configures the printer context and returns true if the user clicks 'print', false otherwise.

 * setMargins( double top, double right, double bottom, double left )
   * sets the page margins (auto-set by 'setup' method)

 * QRectF getMargins()
   * returns a QRectF representing the currently set margins. 'x', 'y', 'width', and 'height' are the pertinent properties of the returned object.

-* void setOptions( PrinterOptions options )
-  * configure to print using the specified options object.

 * bool setPageSize( int width, int height, Unit unit )
   * configure the page size to a custom size. valid units are: